-Content Notice: This story contains references to Substance Abuse, Suicide, Divorce.
+Content Notice: This story contains references to Substance Abuse, Suicide, and Divorce.

 What didn’t kill me made me solitary.
 I’ve learned that I must be alone.
 Typing into the void.
 Filming.
 Editing.
 Performing for YouTube or TikTok.
 Screens beaming information, media and validation in and out.
 Closed off from the political turmoil outside.
 Doors locked except for delivered groceries.
 Medicine.
 Weed.
 Amazon Prime.
 Drifting through the night as an impenetrable fortress.
 A spaceship fantasy.
 This is as good as it will ever get.
 Has ever been.
 Doing what I love.
 In grief.
 Mourning a dead domestic partner and a wife dead to me.